-When we moved into our home last summer, I knew I wanted to do some sort of mini makeover.
-Although I know a full kitchen remodel is in our future, we wanted to save it for last so we had more time to plan and save up for a true dream kitchen.
+When we moved into our home, I knew I wanted to do some sort of mini makeover.
+Although I knew a full kitchen remodel was in our future, we wanted to save it for last so we had more time to plan and save up.

 I learned (via my DMs) that it’s a HOT debate whether a phase one makeover is totally worth it or a big waste of money.
 I’ll explain why I am on team-totally-worth-it below.

 At first, I was very hung up on the granite counter on the island and wanted to change it.
-But, after putting in a lot of thought, we decided to leave the bones of the kitchen (including my foe, the granite island) alone.
+But, after putting in a lot of thought, we decided to leave the bones of the kitchen alone.